Characterizing Weighted MSO for Trees by Branching Transitive Closure Logics: From wta To Branching Transitive Closure

 The formulas $\varphi_k(x,y_{1,k})$ are composed of subformulas that simulate certain properties of ${\cal A}$ (cf. Lemma \ref{lm:phi-semantics}).
 Let us first establish these subformulas and then assemble $\varphi_k(x,y_{1,k})$.
 Conceptually, we follow the construction of the corresponding formulas in \cite{bolgasmonzei10} and we borrow several notions from there.
 However, due to the branching inherent in trees, we have to employ sometimes more sophisticated formulas.

 As mentioned we will represent (encode) states of $\cal A$ by positions of the input tree.
 A subtask of $\varphi_k(x,y_{1,k})$ is to find out, for a position $v$, the base position of $v$ and the state encoded by $v$.
-Next we define these concepts, and we start with a list of useful macros.
+Next we elaborate the corresponding formulas.